wkaisertexas/wkaisertexas.github.io/src/content/project/tiktok-uploader.md

 # Degree of Constraints

-A direct-posting REST API would eliminate teh need for `tiktok-uploader` all-together.
+A direct-posting REST API would eliminate the need for `tiktok-uploader` all-together.
 Furthermore, the now-available schedule post feature would have probably never even lead me to create a library at all.

 # Alternatives Considered